DresdenGman/03_Showcase_Projects/README.md

 ---

-**Note**: These showcase projects represent the pinnacle of data science work, demonstrating not just technical competence, but innovation, business acumen, and the ability to deliver significant value through data analysis.
+**Note**: These showcase projects represent the pinnacle of data science work from the Mathematical Modeling Society, demonstrating not just technical competence, but innovation, business acumen, and the ability to deliver significant value through data analysis.
 Each project showcases exceptional problem-solving skills and deep understanding of both technical and business aspects of data science.
+As the society president, these projects exemplify the excellence we strive for in our mathematical modeling and data analysis work.